Mission

 The pioneering spirit and can-do attitude that helped early residents through China Lake's formative years have not disappeared.
 The direction and focus have changed during the years, but the China Lake community - military, civilian and contract personnel - remains active, interested and a vital part of the continued success of the United States Navy.

-Approximately 28,528 at China Lake and the nearby town of Ridgecrest, CA and the surrounding communities.
+Approximately 28,088 people live at China Lake, the nearby town of Ridgecrest, CA and the surrounding communities.

 Welcome to the Naval Air Weapons Station China Lake, high desert home of the Naval Air Warfare Center Weapons Division, where the Navy and Marine Corps have developed or tested nearly every significant airborne weapon system in the past five decades.
 China Lake is located 150 miles northeast of Los Angeles on the western edge of California's Mojave Desert.
 China Lake is a very military friendly city with a high population of Retired Active Duty and DoD Civilians and has a lower cost of living compared to the rest of the state of California.
 If you are arriving by air, you may fly into Los Angeles International Airport, Burbank International (Bob Hope Airport), Ontario International Airport or Bakersfield Airport.
 Shuttle service is available from the airport at a cost.